tweedge/unishox2-py3/README.md

 The last note to make is that Unishox2 doesn't guarantee 1:1 parity with the source text.
 In particular, full-stops will be assigned during decompression in a 'best-guess' manner:

-> 6.13 Encoding punctuations
+>6.11 Encoding punctuation

-> Some languages, such as Japanese and Chinese use their own punctuation characters.
-For example full-stop is indicated using U+3002 which is represented visually as a small circle.
+>• Some languages such as Japanese and Chinese use their own punctuation characters.
+For example, full-stop is indicated using U+3002 which is represented visually as a small circle.

-> So when encountering a Japanese full-stop, the special code for full-stop is used, only in this case, the decoder is expected to decode it as U+3002 instead of ’.’.
+>• So when encountering a Japanese full-stop, the special code for full-stop is used, only in this case, the decoder is expected to decode it as U+3002 instead of ’.’.
 In general, if the prior Unicode character is greater than U+3000, then the special full-stop is decoded.

-> There are other types of full-stops used in other languages.
-For example, Hindi uses a kind of pipe symbol to indicate full-stop.
-However, to avoid confusion, this is left to delta coding, since it does not make much difference in compression ratio
+> ...

 Additional discussion on the above is [here](https://github.com/siara-cc/Unishox/issues/6).

 ### Performance

-While Unishox doesn't provide *guaranteed* compression for *all* short strings, it tends to provide better compression than many competitors in real-world usecases for short string compression.
+While Unishox doesn't provide *guaranteed* compression for *all* short strings (see the test cases for some examples where the output is larger than the input), it tends to provide better compression than many competitors in real-world usecases for short string compression.
+In addition, as unishox2-py3 is using a C module instead of reimplementing Unishox2 in Python, there is minimal performance loss across most applications.

-When tested on Reddit data (technical subreddits, mostly English-oriented, ~2m entries), the average number of bytes required for storing each post's title was:
+When tested on Reddit data (technical subreddits, mostly English-oriented, ~3m entries), the average number of bytes required for storing each post's title was:
 * Original: 125.12
 * zlib(1): 94.82 (-24.21%)
 * zlib(9): 94.80 (-24.23%)